 How to Negotiate a Taxi Price in Fiji© FijiPocketGuide.com

 Taxi Meters in Fiji

 The first thing you need to know about negotiating taxi prices in Fiji is that it is illegal for taxi drivers to negotiate taxi prices with you where a taxi meter is required.
-Taxi meters are mandatory in all town areas except for Korovou, Taveuni and Levuka, which includes the surrounding suburbs, not just the town centres.
+Taxi meters are mandatory for all taxis with an “LT” license plate in all town areas except for Korovou, Taveuni and Levuka, which includes the surrounding suburbs in a 16 km (10 mi) radius, not just the town centres.

+How to Negotiate a Taxi Price in Fiji© FijiPocketGuide.com